nocodb/nocodb/README.md

 ## Download file
 http://localhost:3000/download?name=fileName

-For upload and download of files -> you can specify storage folder using -s option
+> For upload and download of files -> you can specify storage folder using -s option
+> Upload and download apis are available only with local mysql server

 ## When to use ?
 * You need just REST APIs without much hassle for (ANY) MySql database.